 - Assessment of SPS Legal/Regulatory Framework in the EAC Partner States

 - Assessment of SPS Systems in the EAC Partner States

-Under phase two, virtual training workshops on the practical implementation of various International Plant Protection Convention and International Standards for Phytosanitary Measures were held for the public sector (NPPOs) and various private sector players.
-A technical guide for Huanglongbing bacteria Liberibacter asiaticus (Asian greening disease) was also developed and shared, and a pest alert was sent to Partner States.
+Virtual training workshops on the practical implementation of various International Plant Protection Convention and International Standards for Phytosanitary Measures were held for the public sector (NPPOs) and various private sector players.
+A technical guide for Huanglongbing bacteria Liberibacter asiaticus (Asian greening disease) was also developed and shared, and a pest alert was sent to partner states.

-Training on the development of the Public-Private Partnership (PPP) framework and a national plan for surveillance, notification, and emergency response was held with authorities, research, and commodity trade associations from Partner States.
+Training on the development of the PPP framework and a national plan for surveillance, notification, and emergency response was held with authorities, research, and commodity trade associations from partner states.
 The PPP framework and national plan were then later developed.

 Under TRASE, CABI has trained Plant Health Inspectors in the EAC countries from NPPOs and the private sector.
 The training was delivered online and face-to-face; topics included SPS issues, international standards for phytosanitary measures, PPP frameworks and the use of voluntary and private standards to increase oversight and development of Standard Operation Procedures on sampling, inspections and certification for priority agricultural commodities.